-Xpass Time
+- Xpass Time - Date: Manually set the device date with a drop-down calendar. - Time: Manually set the device time. - Sync with Host PC Time: Check this box to get the time of the Icoal PC which BioStar client program is installed on.
+The time will be displayed in the Date and Time spin boxes right below this option and you can set the device's time to match this time by clicking Set Time. - Get Time: Get the current time displayed by the device. - Set Time: Set the time on the device.

-- Date manually set the device date with a drop-down calendar. - Time manually set the device time. - Sync with Host PC Time check this box to automatically synchronize the device time with the time of the host computer. - Get Time get the current time displayed by the device. - Set Time set the time on the device. - Operation Mode for each of the following options, click the corresponding checkbox to enable Double Verification Mode, which requires verification of two users' credentials to gain entry to a door. - Card Only set the device to require only card authorization (Always, Disable, or custom schedule). - Server Matching enable this setting to perform card ID matching at the BioStar server, instead of the device.
+- Operation Mode: For each of the following options, click the corresponding checkbox to enable Double Verification Mode, which requires verification of two users' credentials to gain entry to a door. - Card Only: Set the device to require only card authorization (Always, Disable, or custom schedule). - Server Matching: Enable this setting to perform card ID matching at the BioStar server, instead of the device.
 When this mode is enabled, the device will send card ID to the server to verify a match.
 This mode is useful when you have more users than can be downloaded to a device or user information cannot be distributed due to security concerns.

-- Not use Mifare check this box to disable MIFARE card authorization. - Use Data Card check this box to use the user data on the MIFARE card for authorization.
-The user data card does not provide fingerprint templates. - View Mifare Layout click this button to view the MIFARE layout used by the device.
-For more information about configuring MIFARE layouts, see section 3.5.4.6.
+- Not use Mifare: Check this box to disable MIFARE card authorization. - Use Data Card: Check this box to use the user data on the MIFARE card for authorization.
+The user data card does not provide fingerprint templates. - View Mifare Layout: Click this button to view the MIFARE layout used by the device.
+For more information about configuring MIFARE layouts, please see section 3.6.4.7.

-- Format Type set the type of pre-processing to occur on card ID data (Normal or Wiegand).
-If "Normal" is selected, the card ID data will processed in its original form.
-If "Wiegand" is selected, devices will interpret card ID data according to the Wiegand format settings. - Byte Order specify whether to swap ID card data between cards and devices by most significant byte (MSB) or least significant byte (LSB). - Bit Order specify whether to swap ID card data between cards and devices by most significant bit (MSB) or least significant bit (LSB).
+- Format Type: Set the type of pre-processing to occur on card ID data (Normal or Wiegand).
+If "Normal" is selected, the card ID data will be processed in its original form.
+If "Wiegand" is selected, devices will interpret card ID data according to the Wiegand format settings. - Byte Order: Specify whether to swap ID card data between cards and devices by most significant byte (MSB) or least significant byte (LSB). - Bit Order: Specify whether to swap ID card data between cards and devices by most significant bit (MSB) or least significant bit (LSB).

-The Network tab allows you to customize network and server settings for Xpass devices.
+The Network tab allows you to customize network and server settings for Xpass